Our commitment to air quality

 SRP is strongly committed to the development of new technologies aimed at reducing emissions.
 We have partnered for many years with Arizona universities, the Electric Power Research Institute , the West Coast Regional Carbon Sequestration Partnership , and other institutions to support research and development activities.

 Currently, our renewable energy portfolio includes biomass, solar, wind, geothermal, hydropower and geothermal.
 In addition, we have set sustainability targets for 2020 and 2035 that employ a variety of strategies that contribute to the reduction of carbon emissions.
+This approach contributes to our commitment to reduce greenhouse gas emissions in an effort to mitigate the impact of climate change while supporting our customers clean energy goals.

 SRP's air quality compliance strategy focuses on technically sound and environmentally beneficial ways to meet the stringent emission requirements associated with power generation.
 We have invested more than $1 billion in emissions controls, equipping our generating stations with a wide range of air pollution control equipment.
 Since 1995, those controls have reduced sulfur dioxide and nitrogen oxide emissions intensity by 80%.